Obama says Sony hack not an act of war

-Washington's longstanding dispute with North Korea, which for years has centered on its nuclear weapons program, has entered new territory with the accusation that Pyongyang carried out an assault on a major Hollywood entertainment company.
+Washington's longstanding dispute with North Korea, which for years has centred on its nuclear weapons programme, has entered new territory with the accusation that Pyongyang carried out an assault on a major Hollywood entertainment company.

 Obama and his advisers are weighing how to punish North Korea after the FBI concluded on Friday that Pyongyang was responsible.
 North Korea has denied it was to blame.